Sequoia sempervirens: Fog and flood adaptations

-This native area provides a unique environment with heavy seasonal rains up to 100 in annually.
-Cool coastal air and fog drip keep this forest consistently damp year round.
+The native area provides a unique environment with heavy seasonal rains up to 100 in annually.
+Cool coastal air and fog drip keep the forest consistently damp year round.
 Several factors, including the heavy rainfall, create a soil with fewer nutrients than the trees need, causing them to depend heavily on the entire biotic community of the forest, and making efficient recycling of dead trees especially important.
 This forest community includes coast Douglas-fir, Pacific madrone, tanoak, western hemlock, and other trees, along with a wide variety of ferns, mosses, mushrooms, and redwood sorrel.
 Redwood forests provide habitat for a variety of amphibians, birds, mammals, and reptiles.
 Old-growth redwood stands provide habitat for the federally threatened spotted owl and the California-endangered marbled murrelet.